cloudposse/terraform-aws-helm-release/README.md

 -->

-This `terraform-aws-helm-release` module creates a helm chart with an option to create an EKS IAM role.
+This `terraform-aws-helm-release` module deploys a [Helm chart](https://helm.sh/docs/topics/charts/) with an option to create an EKS IAM Role for a Service Account ([IRSA](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html)).

 ---